caiogubel/capacitivetouch/README.md

 ...

 # Introduction #
 This application note is designed to educate a user on using the capacitive touch sensors available with the DK-S124.
-The following sections will describe how to configure, calibrate and operate the Capacitive Touch Sensing Unit hardware on-board the microcontroller to measure changing capacitance.
+Chapter 1 in this document describes how to configure, calibrate and operate the Capacitive Touch Sensing Unit hardware on-board the microcontroller to measure changing capacitance.
 When the CTSU is capable of measurements, the Touch Detection Middle-ware is introduced to monitor the measurements and indicate when a user input (due to close proximity) to a touch sensor occurs.

+Chapter 2 discusses how a user can connect a functional Touch Detection system to a PC and observe operation

+Chapter 3 Discusses how a user can tune a configured system using external PC tool.

 ## Equipment ##
 The following hardware and software is needed to evaluate this application note.
 Installation procedure for the software items below is available in the appendix